Heimdall-SBOM/heimdall/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Input files that trigger the issue
 - [ ] Output files that show the problem
 - [ ] Screenshots (if applicable)

-## Checklist

-- [ ] I have searched existing issues to avoid duplicates
-- [ ] I have provided all required information
-- [ ] I have tested with the latest development version
-- [ ] I have included relevant error messages and logs
-- [ ] I have described the expected vs actual behavior
-- [ ] I have provided steps to reproduce the issue

 ---